-We suggest that research by Hasso and Duncan (2012) and Yang (2010) can have different results if done in Indonesia because the level of investor protection in Indonesia is low, and many public companies in Indonesia have a pyramid structure (Leuz et al., 2003; Claessens et al., 2000).
+We suggest that research by Hasso and Duncan (2012) and Yang (2010) can have different results if done in Indonesia because the level of investor protection is indonesia is low, and many public companies in Indonesia have a pyramid structure (Leuz et al., 2003; Claessens et al., 2(25)).
 Pyramid ownership structure boosts the motivation in majority owner (family) to expropriate the rights of minority shareholders who are commonly non-family parties, so that FCEOs have greater agency problem between principals (type II) compared to non-FCEOs (Chau and Gray, 2002; Villalonga and Amit, 2006; Anderson et al., 2012).
-Family involvement as CEO may legitimate the authority of family owners and empower them to take action that benefits family, so the condition renders FCEOs to have a higher chance of giving rise to entrenchment effect (Shleifer and Vishny, 1997; Morck et al., 2005).
-Based on this description, we state Hypothesis 1 as follows.
+Family involvement as CEO may legitimate the authority of family owners and empower them to take action that ben sis family, so the condition renders FCEOs to have a higher chance of give grise to entrenchment effect (Shleifer and Vishny, 1997; Morck et al., 2005).
+Based on this description, we state Hypothesis I as follows.